rbleattler/mdop-docs/mdop/app-v/appv-technical-reference.md

 ---
-title: Technical Reference for App-V (Windows 10/11)
+title: Technical Reference for App-V
 description: Learn strategy and context for many performance optimization practices in this technical reference for Application Virtualization (App-V).
 author: aczechowski
 ms.date: 04/19/2017